 - Transportation to the PACE center for activities or medical appointments, if medically necessary.
 You may also be able to get transportation to some medical appointments in the community.

 How to apply for PACE

-Contact your state's Medical Assistance (Medicaid) program to find out if you qualify for a PACE program near you.
+Contact your Medicaid office to find out if you qualify for a PACE program near you.